Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Elija **Configurar para una organización** y, después, escriba el nombre de usuario y contraseña de Microsoft 365 Business.
+2. Elija **configurar para una organización** y, después, escriba el nombre de usuario y la contraseña de Microsoft 365 empresa Premium.

 3. Finalice la configuración del dispositivo Windows 10.